mar10/stressor/docs/sphinx/index.rst

   :name: Live demo

-..
-  Major version updates (1.0 => 2.0, 2.0 => 3.0, ...) introduce
-  *breaking changes* to the previous versions.
-  Make sure to adjust your scripts accordingly after update.

 Features
 ========

   * This is a command line tool...
   * ... and a library for use in custom Python projects.
-  * TODO

-**The command line tool adds:**

-  * Runs on Linux, macOS, and Windows.
+  * The command line tool runs on Linux, macOS, and Windows.
-  * TODO

-..
-  .. note:: Known Limitations

-    * TODO

 Quickstart